lucasm/findto/README.md

 ## Open Source Decentralized AI Search

-**Decentralized search:** Search the same term across multiple sources on AI and Web.
+**Decentralized:** Search the same term across multiple sources on AI and Web.
 Discover trends, stories and information.
 Find anything with Findto.
 More productive searches than ever.

-**Safe search**: View estimated Security, Privacy, and Carbon Footprint level of selected search source.
+**Safe**: View estimated Security, Privacy, and Carbon Footprint level of selected search source.
 Make better choices for you, and for the planet.

-**Open search**: Findto is building an open, accessible and universal search experience.
+**Open**: Findto is building an open, accessible and universal search experience.
 Where diversity is key.
 Where people stay on control of algorithms.

 A better search experience.
 For a healthier internet.
 For people.